Zakaria Shams Siam

 University at Albany, State University of New York

-Zakaria Shams Siam is a PhD student and Graduate Teaching Assistant in the Department of Computer Science at the University at Albany, State University of New York, Albany, NY.
-His research focuses on sequential machine learning algorithms, with a particular emphasis on Bayesian Optimization and Bandit algorithms.
+Zakaria Shams Siam is a PhD student and Graduate Research and Teaching Assistant in the Department of Computer Science at the University at Albany, State University of New York, Albany, NY.
+His PhD research focuses on machine learning and optimization.
+His research interests span Bayesian optimization, bandit algorithms, experimental design, and graph neural networks with applications in computer vision, medical imaging, and drug discovery.
+His work has appeared in top-tier peer-reviewed venues, including AAAI and AAMAS.

 Mr. Zakaria has served as a researcher with the Qatar University Machine Learning Group and has also worked as a research and teaching assistant in the Department of Electrical and Computer Engineering as well as the Department of Mathematics and Physics at North South University, Bangladesh.